kyma-project/kyma/docs/event-bus/03-03-service-programming-model.md

 ## Event metadata

-The following HTTP Headers(compliant to [CloudEvents](https://github.com/cloudevents/spec/blob/v0.3/spec.md)) provide information about the Event metadata.
+The following HTTP headers provide information about the Event metadata.
+The headers follow the format defined in the [CloudEvents specification](https://github.com/cloudevents/spec/blob/v0.3/spec.md).

 |Header| Description|
 |------|--------|